 give a miss call on

-Some of the areas that have been taken-up by various batches since 2009 include hydrogels, microemulsions, microspheres, nanospheres, nanosuspensions, gastroretentive systems, solid-solid and solid-liquid dispersed systems, and development of modified accipients.
+Some of the areas which have been taken-up by various batches since 2009, include, Hydrogels, Microemulsions, Microspheres, Nanospheres, Nanosuspensions, Gastroretentive Systems, solid-solid and solid-liquid Dispersed Systems, and development of Modified Accipients.

-Continuous interaction with industries including Nectar life Sciences, Abbott Healthcare, Unichem, Jubilant Clinsys, Arbro Pharma, Dr Reddys Labs and other organizations for academic, conferences and placements is a special feature during the course.
+Continuous interaction with industries including Nectar life Sciences, Abbott Healthcare, Unichem, Jubilant Clinsys, Arbro Pharma, Dr Reddy’s Labs and other organisations for academic, conferences and placements is a special feature during the course.

 This Program leads to specialisation in pharmacology, which is an integral part of the drug discovery and drug design processes.
 These processes deal with the identification of lead molecules that could have potential therapeutic activity due to specific molecular and receptor affinity, and analogous structure to specific sites and proteins in the body.
 In the first year the Program covers theoretical and practical sessions in the subjects molecular pharmacology; general pathophysiology; pharmacology and pharmacotherapeutics I and II; clinical research methodologies; advanced pharmaceutical methods of analysis; drug regulatory affairs; quality assurance and biostatistics; and other subjects.
 In the second year of the Program students take-up several projects that are aimed at developing and exploring novel receptor targets, and mechanisms for drug action in the pathophysiological stages of the disease.